Samsung/tizen-docs/docs/application/native/guides/ui/efl/mobile/component-list.md

 ## Related Information
 - Dependencies
-  - Tizen 2.3.1 and Higher for Wearable
+  - Tizen 2.4 and Higher for Mobile